syncthing/syncthing/specs/bep-v1.rst

    temporarily not serve data for the file.

 :Bit 17 ("P"): is set when there is no permission information for the file.
-This is the case when it originates on a non-permission- supporting file system.
+This is the case when it originates on a file system which does not support permissions.
 Changes to only permission bits SHOULD be disregarded on files with this bit set.
 The permissions bits MUST be set to the octal value 0666.

 :Bit 16 ("S"): is set when the file is a symbolic link.
 The block list SHALL be of one or more blocks since the target of the symlink is